Search Free Denver Public Records & Vital Information

 For those making a mail request, you should expect to wait up to two months for the request to process.
 Online requests take less than five to ten days after receiving the fingerprint card.

-How To Perform a Colorado Criminal Record Search Utilizing State & Federal Agencies
+How To Execute a Colorado Criminal Record Search Utilizing State & Federal Agencies

 The county courts aren’t the only way to perform a criminal record search on someone in Denver.
-There are state and federal agencies where you can see if someone has a criminal history.
+There are state and federal agencies which allow you to see if someone has a criminal history throughout Colorado.

 These are helpful because a person might have a record in another part of the state that’s not showing up.
 After all, you’re looking only at one county.
 One of the best state agencies to do this is the Colorado Bureau of Investigation (CBI).